COVID Mask Mandate: Where Bay Area Airports and Transit Agencies Stand

 SAN FRANCISCO (CBS SF) — While a Florida judge’s Monday ruling that overturned the federal mask mandate for air travel and on public transit was greeted with relief by some, it has also created some confusion in the Bay Area.

-Late Monday morning, U.S. District Judge Kathryn Kimball Mizelle in Tampa voided the Centers for Disease Control and Prevention’s requirement covering airplanes and other public transit, saying the mandate exceeded the authority of U.S. health officials.READ MORE: 2 SFPD Officers, 1 Ex-Officer Charged In Separate Cases of Evidence Destruction, Machine Gun Theft
+Late Monday morning, U.S. District Judge Kathryn Kimball Mizelle in Tampa voided the Centers for Disease Control and Prevention’s requirement covering airplanes and other public transit, saying the mandate exceeded the authority of U.S. health officials.READ MORE: State Drops Transit Mask Requirement After Federal Mandate Struck Down

 By Monday afternoon, the Transportation Security Administration announced it would no longer enforce the federal mask mandate from the CDC after the ruling.
 The ruling has essentially left the decision on whether to keep the mask mandate in place up to individual airports, airlines and agencies.